 This video from CyberGhost VPN explains the concepts.

 Peerblock/Peerguardian Doesn’t Do Anything

-Peerblock is like a firewall against the bad guys.
-The app maintains lists of “bad IP” addresses belonging to anti-p2p organisations, universities, law enforcement agencies, etc. – and prevents those from connecting to your machine.
-In theory, this will stop you from being added to their lists.
-In reality, they don’t need to actually connect to your machine in order to see you’re in the torrent swarm and actively downloading/uploading a file; the lists often prevent useful peers from seeding a file to you because their IP happens to be in a block owned by a certain company or university.
+In fact, these apps often prevent useful peers from seeding a file to you because their IP is unlucky enough to be in a block owned by a certain company or university.
 The app provides a false sense of security and will not provide any protection when using torrents.

 I don’t condone downloading copyright materials, nor can I make any guarantee you won’t get in trouble even after following all this advice—but if you’re going to anyway, these tips are going to give you the best chance of not getting in trouble.